-When you want to go somewhere nice.
+When you want to go somewhere nice for dinner.

-Like any college town and/or state capitol, there are literally hundreds of dining options from fast food to fast casual, from family style to fine dining.
-Whether you are eating dinner early or late, you will find your burgers, pizza, Mexican, Chinese, barbecue, sushi, salads, Mediterranean; a restaurant for every palate and every price point.
+Like any college town and/or state capitol, there are literally hundreds of dining options from fast food to fast-casual, from family-style to fine dining.
+Whether you are eating dinner early or late, you will find your burgers, pizza, Mexican, Chinese, barbecue, sushi, salads, Mediterranean; a restaurant for every palate, and every price point.
 Depending on whether you are touring with a prospective student or visiting your student in Tally, who will undoubtedly be clamoring for a good meal, the options are plentiful.
 Some things to consider beforehand are price and time.
 It is not unusual for there to be a considerable wait, even with a reservation, on a game weekend or graduation, at some of the more popular selections.

 First, let’s be clear; like getting hotels and beating the traffic, securing a reservation at a restaurant – good or bad – on a game day can be a challenge.
 The further from campus you go, the easier it gets.
 Plan ahead.
 Even if you want more casual dining, where a reservation is not possible, consider the wait times.
 Once, after a game, we literally waited two hours for our food.
-Had we not been so hungry and realized that most any place else would be no faster, we waited.
+Had we not been so hungry and realized that most anyplace else would be no faster, we waited.
 Next time, Publix subs will suffice.
 I have not mentioned that restaurant here.
-That said….
+That said…